EP250207b is not a collapsar fast X-ray transient. Is it due to a compact object merger?: Discussion

 The average 0.3--10 keV X-ray luminosity at the EP-WXT discovery is $L_{{\textrm X, ave}}=1\times 10^{46}$~\lum.
 This X-ray luminosity is on the high end, but still consistent with, the X-ray luminosity theorized to be emitted through the spin-down of a ms massive ($>2$~M$_\odot$) magnetar formed in a binary neutron star merger (e.g.~\citealt{2013ApJ...763L..22Z,2014MNRAS.439.3916M,2016ApJ...829...72C,Sun2017, Sun2019,Quirola2024}).
+Note that under this model the X-ray emission is quasi-isotropic and not powered by a jet.
 However, the X-ray light curve can be well described by a simple power-law decay, i.e., no clear, ks-lasting plateau in the light curve is detected, such as has been previously invoked for FXTs that are suggested to be magnetar-powered (e.g.~\citealt{2013ApJ...763L..22Z}; \citealt{2014MNRAS.439.3916M}; \citealt{2016ApJ...829...72C}; \citealt{2017ApJ...835....7S}; \citealt{2019ApJ...886..129S}; \citealt{Xue2019}; \citealt{Quirola2024}).
 Although, as the EP-WXT observation was cut short (the transient was still ongoing when the satellite started moving), the measured FXT duration is a lower limit.
-Nevertheless, it is possible that our viewing angle to \fxt\ is such that most of the plateau emission is not observed (the so called "trapped zone"; \citealt[e.g.,][]{2019ApJ...886..129S}).
-Only after the X-ray emission has ionised the ejecta in our line of sight the X-rays escape, leading to the detection of, in this case, a small part of the plateau (describing the EP-WXT light curve with a constant; see Fig.~\ref{fig:lc-wxt}) and the power law decay phase (cf.~\citealt{2019ApJ...886..129S}; see Fig.~\ref{fig:xlc}).
+Nevertheless, it is possible that our viewing angle to \fxt\ is such that most of the plateau emission is not observed (the so-called "trapped zone"; \citealt[e.g.,][]{2019ApJ...886..129S}).
+Only after the X-ray emission has ionised the ejecta in our line of sight the X-rays escape, leading to the detection of, in this case, a small part of the plateau (describing the EP-WXT light curve with a constant; see Fig.~\ref{fig:lc-wxt}) and the power law decay phase (cf.~\citealt{2019ApJ...886..129S}; see Fig.~\ref{fig:lc}).

 The index of the best-fit power law decay of the X-ray light curve of $-1.5$ is in-between the predictions for the decay of $L_X\propto t^{-1}$ and $L_X\propto t^{-2}$ for times larger than the characteristic timescale for magnetar spin down due to the emission of gravitational wave radiation and for times larger than the characteristic timescale for magnetar spin down caused by electromagnetic radiation, respectively (cf.~\citealt{Quirola2024}).
 However, the power-law index does not need to be $-1$ or $-2$, if the electromagnetic radiation from a ms magnetar is not only from vacuum dipole radiation.
 Moreover, the spin-down mechanism evolves with time.
 Therefore, given that the value of $\approx -1.5$ is measured over a days- to week-long time period, it can also reflect this evolution (see e.g., \citealt{Lasky2017}, \citealt{Sarin2020}).